 None of these issues are necessarily deal breakers when it comes to presbyopia correcting lenses.
 Next we will look at how to approach presbyopia correcting technology if you have had LASIK.

 Ask your surgeon to discuss their plan for managing the special issues encountered by post-LASIK patients.
 Specifically:

 1. Do you have state-of-the-art equipment for measuring the cornea and length of the eye?
 State-of-the-art assessment tools such as the Zeiss IOLMaster 700 or Lenstar LS900 provide more detailed corneal information than their predecessors.
 These systems are not the only ones on the market, but are the ones you are most likely to encounter in the United States.

 2. Is your operating room set up to measure the length of the eye during surgery with intraoperative aberrometry?
 Intraoperative aberrometry systems measure the eye during cataract surgery, after the natural lens has been removed.
 This has been shown to improve the refractive accuracy of cataract surgery, which is a particularly difficult problem if you have had LASIK.
 Please note that most surgeons, including many of the best, do not have access this technology.

 3. How do you measure my dry eye preoperatively and how do you manage dry eye postoperatively?
-Dry eye can be an issue for all patients after cataract surgery, but is particularly pronounced in post LASIK patients- and managing it is particularly important to the success of presbyopia correcting lenses.
+Dry eye can be an issue for all patients after cataract surgery, but is more frequently encountered in patients who have had LASIK.

 4. If the postoperative focus is not what we had agreed upon, what is your plan for fixing it?
-Even the very best surgeons experience some variability in their results.
+Even the very best surgeons experience some variability in their results in patients who have had prior LASIK.
 If your vision does not come out like you expected, you and your surgeon may need to work together to refine the result.
-Options might include repeat LASIK, intraocular lens exchange, and nonsurgical methods such as contact lenses or glasses.
+Surgical options might include touch-up LASIK or intraocular lens exchange.
+Nonsurgical methods include contact lenses or glasses.